rumpkernel/buildrump.sh/README.md

 	$ env CC=arm-linux-gnueabihf-gcc ./buildrump.sh [params]

-Since the target is `arm-linux-gnueabihf`, `arm-linux-gnueabihf-nm` etc. must be found from `PATH`.
+Since the target is `arm-linux-gnueabihf`, `arm-linux-gnueabihf-nm` etc. must be found from `$PATH`.
 The assumption is that the crosscompiler can find the target platform headers and libraries which are required for building the hypervisor.